 Funding comes from FreeWill’s partnership with more than 100 nonprofit organizations who sponsor these services.
 Nonprofit organizations can learn more about a range of tools that FreeWill offers – like a Bequest Tool, a Qualified Charitable Distributions (QCD Tool) and a Stock Gifts Tool – in order to make gifts easier for both supporters to give and organizations to receive.

 FreeWill: User Support

 FreeWill’s website offers a streamlined design that’s fairly easy to use.
-For a last will and testament, its questionnaire form is divided into parts and users can track their progress so that they know how many sections remain to fill out.
+For a last will and testament, its questionnaire form is divided into parts.
+Users can track their progress so they know how many sections remain to fill out.
 For services such as advance healthcare directives and durable financial power of attorney, the site outlines the form sections and the information you’ll need to gather before you begin.

 If you’re looking for immediate support from customer support representatives, FreeWill unfortunately does not provide this kind of a feature.
 It does, however, have a contact page as well as a help center page where users can find the answers to some frequently asked questions addressing troubleshooting and technical issues.